RexMCM/Rock-the-jvm-scala-udemy/README.md

-# The official repository for the Scala Beginners course on Udemy
+# Repository for the Scala Beginners course on Udemy

 this repository contains the code I wrote during Rock the HVM'S Scala beginners course on Udemy.